Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 - monitors the processes running on a system
 - Process Monitor: Monitoring tool for Windows to monitor certain registry, file system, network, process, and thread activity of a malware's behavior
 - Process Explorer: Windows task manager that was run when performing dynamic analysis to help in provision of valuable insight into the processes currently running on a system.
 Process Explorer lists active processes, DLLs loaded by a process,various process properties, and overall system information.
 Process Explorer can also be used to kill a process, log out users, and launch and validate processes.
+- InetSim: InetSim was used to simulate various network services and protocols that are commonly used by malware, such as HTTP, DNS, and SMTP to serve as a fake internet connection